xgbuils/iterum/doc/API_constructor.md

 ## Range (start, end, [increase = 1])

-Returns an object that passed to the Iterum constructor, creates a generator that returns iterator that iterates a range of values based on `start`, `end`, and `increase` parameters.
+Returns an object that, if is passed to the Iterum constructor, creates a generator that returns iterator that iterates a range of values based on `start`, `end`, and `increase` parameters.

 ### usage: